Woman in Chains: Content

-"Woman in Chains" was recorded as a duet.
+"Woman in Chains" was recorded as a duet and has been described as being a soul and synth-pop song.
 Orzabal explained the impetus for the lyric to Melody Maker: "I was reading some feminist literature at the time and I discovered that there are societies in the world still in existence today that are non-patriarchal.
 They don't have the man at the top and the women at the bottom.
 They're matricentric—they have the woman at the centre and these societies are a lot less violent, a lot less greedy and there's generally less animosity... but the song is also about how men traditionally play down the feminine side of their characters and how both men and women suffer for it."

 During a 2021 interview with the Louder website, when asked if the song is the feminist anthem it’s usually read as, Orzabal replied: "Um... it was really about my mother.
 At one point in her life she was a stripper.
 My father and she ran an entertainment agency from a council house in Portsmouth.
 So she would go out to strip, and my father would send a driver out with her to spy on her.
 If she talked to another man, when she came back he would beat her up.
 So it's about domestic abuse."
 He posited that the song was a byproduct from his time in therapy, which he believed was conducive for writing "emotional songs".

 Critical reception

+Billboard wrote that "a melancholy and soulful aura permeate[d]" through the song.
 David Giles from Music Week wrote, "The best track from the current LP, this starts out promising to be the portentous, pompous rock track that the right-on title suggests, but is rescued by the duo's intuitive pop touches.
 Watch out for some excellent guitar work."
+Reviewing the 1992 re-release, Alan Jones of Music Week labelled it as their Pick of the Week, saying that single "deserves to do very well", highlighting the song's instrumentation as "reassuringly lazy and summery".